RETRET IN VILCABAMBA PLANT MEDICINE

 THE PLAN

-We meet at Quito International Airport to take a short 50 minute plane ride (domestic flight included in the cost of the retreat) to the city of Loja.
-Then after a picturesque 90 minute car ride, (with a stop to bathe at a nearby waterfall for blessings of safe arrival and auspicious beginnings) we will arrive to the millenary valley of Vilcabamba to begin our journey.
+We meet at Quito International Airport at noon on and as a group we take a 50 minute flight (round trip domestic flight included in the cost of the retreat) to the city of Loja.
+We get picked up there and after a picturesque 90 minute car ride, driving past the valley of Vilcabamba we enter the community aptly named Comunidades where finca La Sofia is nestled upon.

-Set in a quiet village, this journey unfolds at a family owned farmhouse, Casa La Sofia, surrounded by breathtaking mountains, rivers, and waterfalls, providing an idyllic backdrop for personal growth and healing.
+The journey then will unfold at this family owned farmhouse, Casa La Sofia, surrounded by breathtaking mountains, rivers, and waterfalls, providing an idyllic backdrop for personal growth and healing.

 VILCABAMBA RETREAT VILCABAMBA RETREAT VILCABAMBA RETREAT VILCABAMBA RETREAT